 Adam Rein helps lead MissionPoint's direct investment origination, portfolio management, and broader impact investment strategy.
 In 2010, Adam co-founded Altaeros Energies, a startup launched out of MIT to bring low cost wind energy and telecommunications to the developing world.
 Adam is also a co-founder of Greentown Labs, the country's largest clean technology incubator.
 Previously Adam worked as a strategy consultant for Bain & Company.
 Adam has an MBA from the MIT Sloan School of Management, an MPA from the Harvard Kennedy School of Government and a BA from Yale University.

-Sarah Vared focuses on investments related to sustainability, agriculture, efficiency and resilience.
-In her role at MissionPoint, Sarah currently serves as the Interim Director for ReFED, a multi-stakeholder collaborative of foundations, investors, nonprofits, business and government to develop a first ever national roadmap to reduce food waste at scale in the United States.
+Sarah Vared helps to support MissionPoint’s direct investment platform and impact investment activity.
+While at MissionPoint, Sarah served as Interim Director to ReFED, a multi-stakeholder collaborative of foundations, investors, nonprofits, business and government to develop a first ever national roadmap to reduce food waste at scale in the United States.
+Sarah continues to support ReFED as a Strategic Advisor, leveraging her background in philanthropy and impact investing to provide programmatic support and strategic insight on how to catalyze the action and investment needed to scale solutions to reduce food waste.
 Previously, Sarah worked for Pacific Gas and Electric Company where her work included the development of innovative programs to reduce energy consumption through analytics and automation.
 Sarah has an MBA from the Presidio Graduate School and a BA from University of California, Santa Barbara.

 Mark Lewis co-led MissionPoint Capital Partners' investment strategy and was a member of the investment committee during his tenure at the firm.
-Mark continues to serve on the boards of MissionPoint Capital Partners' portfolio companies Trilliant, Inc. and UpWind Solutions, Inc. Prior to joining MissionPoint Capital Partners in 2007 Mark served as General Manager, Global Business Development for GE Energy, GE's largest industrial business with 2007 revenue of $22 billion.
+Mark continues to serve on the board of MissionPoint Capital Partners' portfolio company Trilliant, Inc. Prior to joining MissionPoint Capital Partners in 2007 Mark served in multiple roles with GE including as General Manager, Global Business Development for GE Energy, GE's largest industrial business.
 As global leader for the business development/M&A activities of GE Energy, Mark's responsibilities included originating, executing and integrating acquisitions and divestures as well as structuring and executing strategic alliances and JVs.
-During his tenure at GE Energy, Mark led a number of high-profile transactions that helped reshape GE's energy business including the multi-billion dollar global alliance between the nuclear energy businesses of GE Energy and Hitachi, Ltd., the acquisition of Xin Hua Controls, a large Chinese manufacturer of plant controls, the acquisition of highly advanced uranium enrichment technology from Silex of Australia, as well as an investment in PrimeStar Solar, a solar technology company focused on thin-film technology.
-Additionally, Mark led a number of key strategic divestitures including the sale of GE Energy Rentals.
-Mark began his career with The First Boston Corporation (now Credit Suisse) where he held a number of senior positions in their Mergers and Acquisitions and Energy groups in New York and London.
+During his tenure at GE Energy, Mark led a number of high-profile transactions that helped reshape GE's energy business.

 Bill Schmalkuche has served as the CFO for Marshall Street Management, the family office of Jesse Fink, for the past fourteen years.
 In this role, he is responsible for tax and accounting, trust and estate planning, risk management, partnership structuring, and working closely with the family’s investment advisors.
 Bill was the CFO of MSM Capital Partners, and also serves as CFO for the Fink Family Foundation.